The Louise Kidder Early Career Award

-Nominees should be investigators who have made substantial contributions to social issues research within seven years of receiving a graduate degree and who have demonstrated the potential to continue such contributions.
+Nominees should be investigators who have made substantial contributions to social issues research within ten years of receiving a graduate degree and who have demonstrated the potential to continue such contributions.
 Nominees need not be current SPSSI members.
-Applicants must be a scholar who is within ten years of obtaining their doctoral degree.
+Nominations and self-nominations are accepted.
+Applicants must be a scholar who is within ten years after obtaining their doctoral degree.

 AWARD: The winner will receive $500 and a plaque.

 The application should include:

 (a) A cover letter outlining the nominee's accomplishments to date and anticipated future contributions.

 HOW TO APPLY